Anasauce/Little-Bytes/README.md

 ### Testing

 - To run tests `npm run test` from the command line.

-## Extra asks...

-- Would love to UI/UX professionals to critique and/or add input to our site please reach out to us if you have an interest in helping with this and we will be adding design tickets to the issues/project board soon

 This webiste is not currently in production.